I Wanna Dance with Somebody (Who Loves Me): Music video

+Production

-The music video for "I Wanna Dance with Somebody (Who Loves Me)" was initially filmed at New York City in March 1987 and in Switzerland two months later.
-For the video, director Brian Grant, who had previously worked with Houston on the music video to "How Will I Know" in London two years prior, was hired to direct the music video for "I Wanna Dance with Somebody".
-Choreographer Arlene Phillips, who also played part in the choreography for "How Will I Know" was also hired to provide choreography for the song.
+The music video for "I Wanna Dance with Somebody (Who Loves Me)" was initially filmed at New York City in March 1987.
+For the video, British director Brian Grant, who had previously worked with Houston on the music video to "How Will I Know" in London two years prior, was hired to direct.
+British choreographer Arlene Phillips, who provided choreography for "How Will I Know" was rehired to provide choreography for the video.
 Because Houston wasn't known for being a dancer, Grant and Phillips decided to surround Houston with agile male dancers, while also giving Houston minimal choreography steps in a couple of scenes.

+Most of the video features Houston in a purple dress and a continuous shot of a purple backdrop that never changes its angle of vision.
+According to Grant in 2023, Clive Davis wasn't satisfied with the initial production of the music video, urging for a "more dream-like version", in which scenes of Houston ending her performance and daydreaming of the "proper pop video" were added.
+Grant assumed the reason for the added scenes was due to "the flak Davis was receiving for making Houston’s image 'too white.'"

+Synopsis

-The video starts off with Houston having finished a performance onstage in a black and white setting.
+The video starts off with Houston having finished a performance onstage at the Rose d'Or in Montreux in a black and white setting.
 As she walks backstage afterwards, the scene is intercut with more vivid, colorful images of her as she begins daydreaming.

 The song then explodes into its beginning, with myriad locations and various outfits by Houston, as dancers trying to impress her as she dances; in between these scenes, the black and white scene of Houston daydreaming backstage would occasionally show up.
-Towards the end of the song she manhandles a guy, who has a mixture of a look of shock and surprise asking him "Don't you wanna dance say you wanna dance".
-At the very end, Houston spots friends of her entering a club called "MisteBlu's" and soon rushes to join them, ending the video.
+Towards the end of the song she manhandles a guy, who has a mixture of a look of shock and surprise asking him "Don't you wanna dance, say you wanna dance".

+At the very end, back in its black and white setting, Houston gets out of her limousine and upon spotting the same men who were in her daydreams entering a club called "Misteblu's", soon rushes to join them, ending the video.
 Misteblu was the name of one of Houston's cats.
-Most of the video features Houston in a purple dress and a continuous shot of a purple backdrop that never changes its angle of vision.
-According to Grant, the intro and subsequent black and white segments of Houston were shot around the time Houston performed at the Montreux Golden Rose Rock Festival in Montreux, Switzerland that May.